DORANJA1/comp2000_2023/worksheet.md

 And answer the following questions about them:

   * These repositories are at two different websites - github and bitbucket - what are these sites?
 What service do they provide?
-Which is better?
+Which is better? provide free service about store and share code sources git is better site for group work about code
-  * Who made the last commit to repository A?
+  * Who made the last commit to repository A? mathew robert
-  * Who made the first commit to repository A?
+  * Who made the first commit to repository A? jon mountjoy
-  * Who made the first and last commits to repository B?
+  * Who made the first and last commits to repository B? dave pearce
   * Are either/both of these projects active at the moment? 🤔 If not, what do you think happened?
   * 🤔 Which file in each project has had the most activity?

+   in whileyComplier, 696times build.num
+   and 32 times app.py

 # Task 2